probcomp/Gen.jl/docs/src/tutorials/mcmc_map.md

 works as follows.

-We begin, as in most iterative inference algorithms, by sampling an initial trace from our model, fixing the observed choices to their observed values.
+We begin, as in most iterative inference algorithms, by sampling an initial trace from our model using the [`generate`](@ref) API function, fixing the observed choices to their observed values.

 ```julia
 # Gen's `generate` function accepts a model, a tuple of arguments to the model,